 For Individual Professional Development

 Any Colorado educator can use this system to view video clips of lessons.
 Select an elementary, middle school or high school video and practice aligning the professional practices and evidence.
 When finished, click on the Evidence Comparison tab to compare your results to that of the Master Scorers.
-For more practice two videos are provided at each level.
+Other videos are provided at each level for additional practice.